aremeis/dominix/README.md

 ---

-_Dominix_ is a fork of [Dominate](https://github.com/Knio/dominate) that adds support for [HTMX](https://htmx.org/).
+_Dominix_ is a fork of [Dominate](https://github.com/Knio/dominate) that adds support for [HTMX](https://htmx.org/) and [Alpine.js](https://alpinejs.dev/).
-All HTMX attributes are available as named arguments with docstrings, providing code completion and better IDE support.
+All HTMX and Alpine.js attributes are available as named arguments with docstrings, providing code completion and better IDE support.
 Dominix also adds convenience methods for manipulating the `class` and `style` attributes using Python lists and dictionaries.

 [List of all new features](https://github.com/aremeis/dominix/blob/master/features.md)